Get started

 pnpm add @exxatdesignux/ui@latest

-# 2 · refresh Cursor skills, rules, pattern docs
+# 2 · port safe shell fixes + re-sync skills, rules, docs

 # 3 · see what moved